bitcoinfacts/glacierprotocol.github.io/_docs/setup/create-app-usb.md

        This setup process is the ONE exception.

-3. Press Ctrl-Alt-T to open a terminal window.
+1. Press Ctrl-Alt-T to open a terminal window.
-4. Install the Glacier document and GlacierScript on the Q1 APP USB.
+1. Install the Glacier document and GlacierScript on the <span class="qapp">Q1 APP</span> USB.

     1. Download the latest full release of Glacier (*not* just the protocol document) at [https://github.com/bitcoinfacts/GlacierProtocol/releases](https://github.com/bitcoinfacts/GlacierProtocol/releases).
-    2. Unpack the Glacier ZIP file into a staging area.
+    1. Unpack the Glacier ZIP file into a staging area.

         1. When the download starts, Firefox will ask you if you want to open the ZIP file with Archive Manager.
 Click OK.

            When the ZIP file download completes, it will be opened with Archive Manager.

-        2. There will be a single entry in a list named "GlacierProtocol-<span class="primary">version-here</span>", where
+        1. There will be a single entry in a list named "GlacierProtocol-<span class="primary">version-here</span>", where
         <span class="primary">version-here</span> is replaced with
         the current version number (like "v1.0").
 Click on that and then click the "Extract" button.
-        3. The Archive Manager will ask you where you want to extract the ZIP file to.
+        1. The Archive Manager will ask you where you want to extract the ZIP file to.
 Select "Home" on the left panel and then press the extract button.
-        4. When the Archive Manager is finished extracting the ZIP archive it will ask you what to do next.
+        1. When the Archive Manager is finished extracting the ZIP archive it will ask you what to do next.
 Click "Show the Files".
-        5. Rename the unzipped folder from "GlacierProtocol-<span class="primary">version-here</span>" to
+        1. Rename the unzipped folder from "GlacierProtocol-<span class="primary">version-here</span>" to
         "glacier".

-    3. Obtain the Glacier "public key," used to cryptographically verify the Glacier document and GlacierScript.
+    1. Obtain the Glacier "public key," used to cryptographically verify the Glacier document and GlacierScript.

         **If you are ever using Glacier in the future and notice that this step